HaHaWTH/Spigot-plugin-MCP-template/README.md

 - Run `mvn install -P setup-deobf-jar` in the project directory
 - Import the project into your IDE
 - Then you are all set!

+## Note

+Currently this template cannot remap reflective operations on NMS classes, you may need to manually locate them via mappings in `tools`.